 Your writing retreat

 Jump in a tuk-tuk and join us on a trip to the colourful local market in Chaudi.
 Or sign up for a fascinating boat trip in the mangrove upriver to watch kites and eagles being fed.
-Wander down to the life-guard-monitored beach for a swim in the limpid waters the Arabian Sea, walk along the golden shoreline of Palolem and Patnem beaches… or simply chill on your veranda to the call of tropical birds in the tree canopy.
+Wander down to the life-guard-monitored beach for a swim in the limpid waters of the Arabian Sea, walk along the golden shoreline of Palolem and Patnem beaches… or simply chill on your veranda to the call of tropical birds in the tree canopy.

 David Lambert has an MA in Creative Writing from UEA.
-He has taught Creative Writing for the Open College of the Arts and The Open University and designed and lectured in Creative Writing and Writing for the Stage at Anglia Ruskin University, Cambridge (2003-2016).
+He has taught Creative Writing for the Open College of the Arts and The Open University, and lectured in Creative Writing and Writing for the Stage at Anglia Ruskin University, Cambridge (2003-2016).
 He’s a winner of the Norwich Prize ( 2002), The Warehouse Theatre International Playwriting Competition (2011) and was selected for the Royal Court Writers’ Studio (2012).
-He’s an English-language author for Ernst Klett, Germany’s leading educational publisher, and writer and language consultant for Austrian publishers, ÖBV (Vienna).
+He’s an English-language author for Ernst Klett, Germany’s leading educational publisher, and writer and language consultant for Austrian publishers ÖBV (Vienna).
 With his wife, Michèle, since 2010 he has run successful writing retreats and courses at their centre in France.
 On several trips to India, as well as in the UK and France, he has a gained a deep insight into how Buddhist psychology and meditation informs the creative process.
-David has a good knowledge of this part of India and can advise on what to bring, visa procedures, money, and orientation (Kerala, Tamil Nadhu and Goa).
+David has a good knowledge and love of this part of India and can advise on what to bring, visa procedures, money, and orientation (Kerala, Tamil Nadhu and Goa).

 Bhakti Kutir is an eco-resort located in a secluded two-acre coconut grove nestled between two of Goa’s most unspoiled beaches, Palolem and Patnem beach.
-We offer 22 spacious back-to-nature cabanas under a shady tree canopy, where others may be on a Yoga Retreat or have checked in for Ayurvedic massage and treatment.
+It contains 22 spacious back-to-nature cabanas under a shady tree canopy, where others may be on a Yoga Retreat or have checked in for Ayurvedic massage and treatment.
 Each cabana is equipped with a desk, ceiling fan, mosquito net, double or twin beds, en suite or shared bathroom.
-December in Goa is the perfect climate with temperate sunny days and nice cool evenings.
+December in Goa is the perfect climate, with temperate sunny days, low humidity, and nice cool evenings.

 Your retreat includes a buffet breakfast laid out every morning on the shaded terrace.
 Fresh local papaya and other fruits, cereals, toast, teas and ground coffee.
 Water bottles can be refilled with filtered drinking water.
 Lunchtime buffet includes Indian as well as European cuisine.
 Bhakti Kutir’s restaurant offers wholesome locally sourced vegetarian and vegan food as well as fresh local fish.
 The chef provides gluten and GM-free food and juices, organically produced where possible.
-Nearby are several eateries serving a wide range of authentic Indian as well as international cuisine to a very high standard, at remarkably reasonable prices.
+Nearby is an astonishing array of the most varied eateries each specializing in authentic Indian as well as international cuisine to a very high standard, at remarkably reasonable prices.

 Flight suggestions.
 Direct London- Goa (Dabolim) Airport.
 Also: Oman Air via Muscat.
 Emirates airlines via Dubai.
 Etihad airlines via Abu Dhabi, Saudia airlines via Riyhad.
-Fixed-price taxi Goa Airport to Colomb (1.5 hours) (*currently £25+ per taxi for a three-passenger air-con taxi with seatbelts).
+Fixed-price taxi Goa Airport to Patnem-Columb (1.5 hours) (*currently £25+ per taxi for a three-passenger air-con taxi with seatbelts).
 You may want to extend your stay in India or spend some time before your writing retreat.